docmost/docs/docs/self-hosting/installation/index.md

 You are to replace the default environment variables in the `docker-compose.yml` file.

 The `APP_URL` should be replaced with your chosen domain.
-E.g. `APP_URL: 'https://example.com'` or `APP_URL: 'https://docmost.example.com'`.
+E.g. `https://example.com` or `https://docmost.example.com`.

-The `APP_SECRET` value should be replaced with a long random secret key.
+The `APP_SECRET` value must be replaced with a long random secret key.
 You can generate the secret with `openssl rand -hex 32`.
+If you leave the default value, the app will fail to start.

 Replace `STRONG_DB_PASSWORD` in the `POSTGRES_PASSWORD` environment variable with a secure password.

 Update the `DATABASE_URL` default `STRONG_DB_PASSWORD` value with your chosen Postgres password.

 To configure Emails or File storage driver, see the [Configuration](./self-hosting/configuration) doc.
 The default File storage driver is `local storage`.
 You don't have to do anything unless you wish to use S3 storage.

 ### Start the Services